Bharat-Yadav-11/Snake-Game/README.md

 - Avoid running into the walls or colliding with the snake's own body.
 Collisions will end the game.

 - The game will display a "Game Over" message when you lose.
-You can restart the game by closing and rerunning it.
+You can restart the game by click on the restart button.

 ## Code Structure